oneoffcoder/books/sphinx/python-dothis/source/list-generator.rst

 .. highlight:: python
    :linenothreshold: 1

-The key here is to avoid looping over elements and storing results.
-Instead, use a for or generator comprehension.
-Note that the for (note the brackets) comprehension eagerly evaluates the expressions and returns a list, but the generator (note the parentheses) lazily evaluates the expressions.
+Avoid looping over elements just to store derived results.
+Use a list comprehension or generator expression instead.
+A list comprehension eagerly evaluates and returns a list, while a generator expression evaluates lazily.

 Don't do this
 ^^^^^^^^^^^^^